nickarora/mazesolver/README.md

 ## Technologies Used

-Trellino is built using the following technologies and frameworks
+Maze Solver is built using the following technologies and frameworks
 - [X] JavaScript
 - [X] HTML
 - [X] CSS